JustinBeckwith/awwbotcf/README.md

 - Click on the `Bot` tab, and create a bot!
 Choose the same name as your app.
 - Grab the `token` for your bot, and store it somewhere safe (I like to put these tokens in a password manager like [1password](https://1password.com/) or [lastpass](https://www.lastpass.com/)).
-> Due to security concerns, you can only view your bot token once.
+> 🔐 For security reasons, you can only view your bot token once.
 If you misplace your token, you'll have to generate a new one.

+## Adding bot permissions

+Now we'll configure the bot with [permissions](https://discord.com/developers/docs/topics/permissions) required to create and use slash commands, as well as send messages in  channels.

 - Click on the `OAuth2` tab, and choose the `URL Generator`.
 Click the `bot` and `applications.commands` scopes.
-- Click on the `Send Messages` and `Use Slash Commands` Bot Permissions
+- Check the boxes next to `Send Messages` and `Use Slash Commands`, then copy the `Generated URL`.

+img~

-- Copy the Generated URL, and paste it into the browser.
-Select the server where you'd like to develop your bot.
+- Paste the URL into the browser and follow the OAuth flow, selecting the server where you'd like to develop and test your bot.

 ## Creating your Cloudflare worker